 - Trim each corner diagonally to remove the bulk, being careful to not cut into your seam.

-NOTE: For more information on pretty corners, take a look at our tutorial: Are You Stitching & Clipping Corners Correctly?
+NOTE: For more information on pretty corners, take a look at our tutorial: Stitching & Clipping Corners Correctly.

 - Turn the pillow right side out through the opening.
 Gently push out the trimmed corners from the inside to make nice, square corners on the outside.
 Use your finger or a blunt-edge tool, like a large knitting needle or a chopstick.